 Bottom Line

-- Know your model’s current limits, tools, and memory features.
+- Know your model’s current limits.